barduinor/box-workshop-python/workshops/search/search.md

 ## Try combining queries using AND, OR, and NOT
 * `apple NOT banana` should return items with both "apple" but nor "banana"
 * `apple AND pineapple` should return items with both "apple" and "pineapple"
-* `pineapple OR banana` should return items with "pineaplpe" or "banana"
+* `pineapple OR banana` should return items with "pineapple" or "banana"

 ## More searches
-Did you know that the plural of banana without the "b" is actually pineapple in 6 different languges?
+Did you know that the plural of banana without the "b" is actually pineapple in 6 different languages?
 Let's search for `ananas`:
 ```python
 # More Searches